Smooth and fluid yet highly precise sounding speaker cable

 The Lexus LX speaker cable contains 4 conductors and while the insulating materials have equal outer diameters, the amount of copper used on the inside varies, or more precisely, there is a difference in the number of copper litze wires used inside.
 Of the two red and white pairs, two conductors have roughly half the amount of copper of the other 2 conductors.

-Depending on how you terminate it, the cable can be used in single-wire and bi-wire configuration.
-In single-wire configuration, the thick and thin conductors can simply be bundled together.
+Depending on how you terminate it, the cable can be used in single-wire and bi-wire configurations (although the manufacturer does not recommend this, see conclusion section).
+In a single-wire configuration, the thick and thin conductors can simply be bundled together.
 In bi-wire config, the natural assumption would be to use the thinner ones for treble and the thicker ones for the bass, which is how I used it.

 Connectors: Furutech FP-218 (G)